ajoberstar/graclj/README.md

 Just want to see how to use it?
 Try [learning-graclj](https://github.com/graclj/learning-graclj/tree/learning-0.1.0)

+**DISCLAIMERS:**

+1. Graclj should not be considered stable until 1.0.0.
+Until then, minor versions (e.g. 0.1.0 to 0.2.0) will contain breaking changes.
-**DISCLAIMER:** Currently Graclj only works on nightly versions of Gradle.
+2. Currently Graclj only works on nightly versions of Gradle.
 See the [releases](https://github.com/graclj/graclj/releases) to find the appropriate Gradle version.

 ## Goals